BSC-ES/providentia/docs/source/Interpolation.md

 This mode allows users to spatially interpolate model output against available observational stations to be viewable in **Providentia**.

+Interpolation consists of spatially interpolating gridded model outputs to observational station locations using a nearest-neighbour approach.

 The Interpolation mode allows to interpolate models against **GHOST** and **non-GHOST** observations.

-Contained in: `/gpfs/projects/bsc32/AC_cache/recon/exp_interp/` exists an archive of previously interpolated model output, depending on the version.
-If the model you want to analyse is not there, or if you have re-run the model, add new variables etc. then this guide will aid you in interpolating the model output.

 ## Starting an Interpolation

 To start an interpolation, you need to add either --interp, --interpolate, or --interpolation as a launch option along with the **mandatory** configuration file in the command line.
 This will initiate the interpolation process.

 ```
 ./bin/providentia --interp --config='/path/to/file/example.conf'